quillahava/cli_utilite/README.md

 The generated 'response.json' file will be placed in the current working directory.
 The comparison is based on the package names and their version numbers (after removing letters and special characters) to ensure accurate results.
 Note that this utility requires an active internet connection to access the Alt Linux repository API.

-# Installation Guide for cli_utilite
+# Installation Guide for altbrains

-This guide will walk you through the installation process for the `cli_utilite` utility.
+This guide will walk you through the installation process for the `altbrains` utility.
 Before proceeding, please make sure you have the following dependencies installed on your system:

 1. **Python**: Ensure that Python 3.6 or higher is installed on your system.
 If you don't have Python installed, you can download it from the official website: [Python Downloads](https://www.python.org/downloads/).

 2. **Poetry**: Install `poetry` by following the instructions on the official website: [Poetry Installation](https://python-poetry.org/docs/#installation).

-Once you have Python and Poetry installed, you can proceed with the installation of `cli_utilite` using the `make` command.
+Once you have Python and Poetry installed, you can proceed with the installation of `altbrains` using the `make` command.

 ## Step 1: Clone the Repository

-Begin by cloning the `cli_utilite` repository to your local machine:
+Begin by cloning the `altbrains` repository to your local machine:

 ```bash
 git clone git@github.com:quillahava/cli_utilite.git